Interstate 691: History

 In the 1940s, the I-691 routing was part of a planned US 6A expressway from Southington to Willimantic.
 A section of the expressway (from its Middlefield terminus west to exit 8) first opened in 1966.
 By 1968, the US 6A designation was dropped in favor of Route 66.
 The highway was extended west to exit 4 by 1971.
 The connection to I-84 was eventually completed in 1987, with the renumbering to I-691 done at the same time.
 The portion east of I-91 remained as Route 66.
 Environmental and community groups successfully blocked attempts to extend the freeway east of its present terminus due to potential impacts on the Mt.
 Higby Reservoir, which provides drinking water for the local area.
 A compromise was reached in the late 1990s allowing CTDOT to convert Route 66 from a two-lane road to four lanes from the eastern end of the I-691 freeway to the business district in Middletown.
 Construction on the Route 66 widening project was completed in 2005.

 Exit list

-Exits are currently sequential but are planned to be converted to mileage-based exit numbering in 2023.
+Exits were converted to mileage-based exit numbering in April 2023.